Sorry, you need to enable JavaScript to visit this website.

 • Qualified

-• Geographically mobile, which means that the student should accept an apprenticeship agreement in another part of the country if the opportunity occurs.
+• Geographically mobile, which means that the student should accept an apprenticeship agreement in another part of the country if the opportunity arises

-• Vocationally mobile, which means that the student should be willing to accept another education programme if the opportunity of an apprenticeship agreement occurs.
+• Vocationally mobile, which means that the student should be willing to accept another education programme if the opportunity of an apprenticeship agreement arises

-• The student should be proactive in the effort to find an enterprise to enter into an education agreement with
+• Proactive in their effort to find an enterprise to enter into an education agreement with

 The social partners play a significant role in the vocational education and training (VET) programmes

-Each VET programme has its own vocational committee composed of the local social partners.
-The vocational committee establishes the overall education programme/curriculum, the learning objectives, and the structure of the education.
+Each VET programme has its own vocational committee composed of local social partners.
+The vocational committee establishes the overall education programme/curriculum, the learning objectives, and the structure of the programme.
 The vocational committee also approves companies as apprenticeship companies.

 Traineeships for students at Danish university colleges (professional bachelor programmes)